devotions for women

 back to home

-Zeke is now about a year and a half, and is full of life and curiosity, as most kids are at that age.
-One of the many things he loves to do is, get knives from the dishwasher and run with them.
-As you can guess, he gets disciplined for this dangerous maneuver.
-One of the main ways his parents discipline him is to put him in "Time Out".
-I must say, he looks pretty cute sitting in the corner with a dejected face.
-When he is around other kids, even much older ones, he will scream, "No!
-Time out!" when he sees something he thinks is wrong.
-As you can imagine his sense of what's right and wrong isn't very defined from God's perspective yet, but he is being trained in the way he should go.
-And he is determined to train others too, it seems.
+When I first wrote this devotion, Zeke was about a year and a half old, and was full of life and curiosity as most kids are at that age.
+One of the many things he loved to do was to get knives from the dishwasher and run with them.
+As you can guess, he got disciplined for this dangerous maneuver.
+One of the main ways his parents disciplined him was to put him in "Time Out".
+I must say, he looked pretty cute sitting in the corner with a dejected face.
+When he was around other kids, even much older ones, he would scream, "No!
+Time out!" when he saw something he thought was wrong.
+At that young age, as you would guess, his sense of what's right and wrong isn't from God's perspective, yet he was being trained in the way he should go.
+And in his childish way, he was determined to train others.

 In this devotion I am going to explain Proverbs 22:6 in detail.
 This verse is the best known passage in Proverbs on training a child.
 It says,